manureno/terraform-cheat-sheet/readme.md

 * Lock File Change scenarios
   * Dependency on new provider, includes version/contraints/hashes
   * New version of an existing provider
-  * New provider package checksums (when new hashes scehemes are added in the repository)
+  * New provider package checksums (when new hashes schemes are added in the repository)
   * Provider no longer required

 ## Working With Variables